surbhidighe/JavaScript-Top-Interview-Questions/README.md

 console.log(a);  // output =====> undefined
 var a = 10;
 ```
-The output of above code will be undefined because the declaration of "a" is hoisted to the top of the scope, but the initialization happens later in the code.

 ```javascript
 a=10;
 console.log(a);  // output =====> 10
 var a;
 ```
-The output of above code will be 10 because the variable "a" is hoisted to the top of the scope and its value is assigned before console.log

 **Function hoisting**
 ```javascript